InshaHabib/InshaHabib/README.md

 - 👯 I’m looking to collaborate on **Python and Web Projects**

-- 💬 Ask me about **Python,HTML,CSS,React,Tailwind CSS and chatbot integration**
+- 💬 Ask me about **Python,HTML,CSS,JS,React,Tailwind CSS and Chatbot Integration**

 - 📫 How to reach me **inshahabib939@gmail.com**